microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 ## Challenges

 The challenges were organized as below.
-Please note:

-[x] Each challenge can be done separately and they are not interdependent.
+Please note that each challenge can be done separately and they are not interdependent.
 The only exception is the challenge #1, which is a base for all other challenges since they require a Linux Virtual Machine.

-[x] You don't need to make all of them, chose as many you want.
-[x] The level of complexity increases accordingly with the respective number of each one.
+_The level of complexity increases accordingly with the respective number of each one.
+_

-[x] The Linux man pages are your best friend.
+_The Linux man pages are your best friend.
 Make sure to use as best you can.
+_

 1. Challenge 01: **[Create a Linux Virtual Machine](Student/Challenge-01.md)**
 	 - A Linux Virtual machine is the prequise for the challenges, so create a new Ubuntu Linux VM